Published in

 3. Artist.

-Born Guido de Petro, Fra Angelico painted the Annunciation of San Marco.
-This Father composed many fine frescoes and altarpieces using fine lines, light, and pure colors inspired by artists like Piero della Francesca.
-He illustrated and illuminated manuscripts when he joined the Dominican order at Fiesole near Florence.
-It is crucial to know that Fra Giovanni was the name Father’s disciples would call him, and Angelico (angelic) was probably added to his name after his death.
+Born in 1387 at Vicchio near Florence, his name was Guido da Vicchio.
+In his early life, he took vows of religious life at an earlier age than that of twenty.
+He composed many fine frescoes and altarpieces using fine lines, light, and pure colors inspired by artists like Piero della Francesca.
+He illustrated illuminated manuscripts when he joined the Dominican order at Fiesole, near Florence.
+It is crucial to know that Fra Giovanni was the name his disciples would call him, and “Angelico” (angelic) was probably added to his name after his death.

 4. Date.

-The Annunciation (Fra Angelico, San Marco) was composed in the years 1441 to 45.
+The Annunciation (Fra Angelico, San Marco) was composed in the years 1441-45.

 5. Provenance.

-Perspective has a dual power, and it can seriously create a barrier of space beyond the material boundary of the picture plane.
-We can see from this canvas that perspective plays a crucial role here.
+The painting was a commission from Cosimo de’ Medici.
+It was originally designed for the high altar of the Franciscan church of San Buonaventura at Bosco ai Frati.
 We know that paintings and frescoes made by Fra Angelico at different points in his career revisited the theme of the Annunciation.
-For instance, an altarpiece for San Domenico in Cortona, Tuscany, also depicts the Annunciation in Madrid from around the same time.
-Cortona’s altarpiece, while similar in design, is more decorative and features gold text flowing from the archbishop’s and Mary’s mouths.
-Annunciation by Fra Angelico is one of his third most celebrated frescoes, a work that can be seen in the dormitory staircase of the convent of San Marco near Florence.
+For instance, an altarpiece for San Domenico in Cortona, Tuscany, also depicts the Annunciation, currently in the Prado, from around the same time.
+Cortona’s altarpiece, while similar in design, is more decorative and features gold text flowing from the Gabriel’s and Mary’s mouths.
+Annunciation by Fra Angelico is one of his third most celebrated frescoes, a work that can be seen in the dormitory staircase of the Convent of San Marco near Florence.
 In contrast to the two earlier versions, which are dramatic and colorful, this image is serene and pure.

 6. Location.